Bender Hotel (Houston): History

 The Bender Hotel, constructed in 1911, was named for its original owner E.L.
 Bender.
 It was later renamed the San Jacinto Hotel.
-On site services included a cafeteria, drug store, and a Turkish bath.
+On site services included a cafeteria, drug store, and a Victorian-style Turkish bath.
 The building was converted to use as an office building in 1950.

 Fred A. Jones Company constructed the ten-story building, one of several buildings it had under contract in Houston.
 The building was framed in steel and concrete, then faced with red brick with terra cotta trim, and granitic ornament at the base.
 Final construction cost was US$600,000.

 The Bender Hotel's original interiors included marble and bronze ornamentation, decorated in a Louis XVI motif throughout.
 Meals were served in the tenth-floor banquet hall and two dining rooms: one at the ground floor and another on the roof top.
 The hotel also included a parlor on the second-floor mezzanine, a tenth-floor ballroom, and a rooftop garden.